acswift/acswift/CV.md

 - vehicle wrapping

 #### Copywriting
-- business copywriting and editing in English
+- copywriting and editing in English

 ---
 ### Experience